All right, news roundup, information overload hour, toll free.

 Everything they promised him, they were nigged on.

-You know, the fact is is that the Democratic Party is an obsolete vehicle for anybody who says they want to push moderate beats.
+You know, the fact is that the Democratic Party is an obsolete vehicle for anybody who says they want to push moderate beats.

 You know, I've made this case often.

-The scoop Jackson Democrat days are done.
+The Scoop Jackson Democrat days are done.

-It's just it's just over.
+It's just over.

-This is now a new radicalized climate alarmist religious cult, Green New Deal Party, a socialist party.
+This is now a new, radicalized, climate alarmist, religious cult, Green New Deal party, a socialist party.

-Um and I think we see a massive demographic shift as a result of it.
+And I think we see a massive demographic shift as a result of it.

-Uh I really anticipate that if Republicans really dial in and focus in on education for every child in every school and uh all across the key uh across the country, big cities, small towns, and they focus on law and order.
+I really anticipate that if Republicans really dial in and focus in on education for every child in every school across the country, big cities, small towns, and they focus on law and order, minorities are going to start voting in larger and larger numbers Republican, because I think they're in full agreement with their values.

 That's right.

-But you talk about these union households and these households where you have people that punch a clock or make an hourly wage you know they're disgusted by a Democratic Party that's embraced these elite economic policies which don't help them.
+But you talk about these union households and these households where you have people that punch a clock or make an hourly wage.

-You have women we don't talk enough about women women who are moms, what's it like to be the mom of a son these days?
+Women who are moms, what's it like to be the mom of a son these days?

-You know uh it's terrible.
+You know, it's terrible.

-But the fact is that's the number one problem for them and it's getting worse as they have this attack on men.
+But the fact is that's the number one problem for them.

-Now you have this battle for the Republican Party which I think is very much a jump ball.
+Now you have this battle for the Republican Party, which I think is very much a jump ball.

 Let me ask you to answer your own question.

-I mean as you let's start with the Senate some of the names you mentioned what are the scores they're getting what are what what's Mitch McConnell getting uh what are other more moderate Republicans getting in terms of their score?
+I mean, as you let's start with the Senate, some of the names you mentioned, what are the scores they're getting?

-Well let me t let me just let me explain to you why that's right.
+Well, let me explain to you why that's right.

-That kneecapped Kevin McCarthy is the new speaker and McConnell has a 56% Kevin McPherson I know sometimes conservatives are mad at Kevin McCarthy, but I have to say he's done a hell of a good job in a tough situation.
+I know sometimes conservatives are mad at Kevin McCarthy, but I have to say he's done a hell of a good job in a tough situation.

 He and Steve Scalise both are getting awards this year.

-Well what is McCarthy and Scalise?
+Well, what is McCarthy and Scalise?

 You're my friend.

-That's right and that's why our award started 80%.
+And that's why our award started 80%.

-Some people tell me well that's a C. Why are you giving someone you know a uh an award for getting a C and I say look if if it just like Reagan told us which is on on a lion share of the big issues if we can stand together, we can beat the left.
+And I say, look, just like what Reagan told us, which is on a lion's share of the big issues, if we can stand together, we can beat the left.

-The problem is we have too many people like Mitt Rowney's at fifty two percent who, you know, about half the time they stand with the Marxists and I don't think the people in Utah understand I think they I think he's got a lot of problems in his home state don't get me wrong but I don't think they understand just how left you vote.
+I think he's got a lot of problems in his home state, don't get me wrong, but I don't think they understand just how left you vote.

 I agree with you, and he is a great candidate, a good conservative, always had a good score with us.

-But I want to hit back on this thing about By the way, what's my score?
+But I want to hit back on this thing about...

 Did I get a score?

-Sean, I mean, you're you're beyond scoring, okay?
+Sean, I mean, you're beyond scoring, okay?

-Like uh for you in business, it's all about ratings, and last time I checked, they're pretty good.
+And last time I checked, they're pretty good.

-Uh thank God the audience keeps me employed because they're the ones that hire and fire me.
+Thank God the audience keeps me employed because they're the ones that hire and fire me.

 What did Ted Cruz get?